 Strawberry Hill Museum

-The Strawberry Hill Museum at 720 N. 4th St., Kansas City, Kan., has reopened and has events scheduled for March.
-A Pysanky Egg Decorating Class is scheduled March 26, and space is limited.
+The Strawberry Hill Museum at 720 N. 4th St., Kansas City, Kan., has events scheduled.
 For more information, call 913-371-3264 or visit http://www.strawberryhillmuseum.org/.

 Grinter Place Museum

 The Grinter Place State Historic Site, 1420 S. 78th St., Kansas City, Kan., is one of the oldest homes in the area, built in 1857.
 Admission is $3 for adults, $1 for students; and children 5 and younger free.
 It is closed on state holidays.
-Grinter Place is closed until May.
 For more information about hours and days it is open, call 913-299-0373 or visit http://www.kshs.org/p/grinter-place-plan-your-visit/15857.

 Old Quindaro Museum

 The Old Quindaro Museum is at 3432 N. 29th St., Kansas City, Kan.
 For more information about the museum, call 816-820-3615 or visit https://www.facebook.com/ccoqmuseum/.